Vargas (surname)

-Vargas is a Spanish surname of Castilian origin.
+Vargas is an noble Spanish surname of Castilian origin.
 The founder of the house was Iván de Martin who fought as a knight in the reconquest of Madrid, in 1083, in the service of Alfonso VI of León and Castile.

-The surname is also a Sephardic Jewish surname, with the family Vargas emanating from the once existing Jewish community of Cantabria, Spain.
-Descendants of this family now live across Spain and Latin America.
+Descendants of this family now live across Spain and the Americas.
+The ancestral home is found in Riocorvo, Cantabria.

 Geographical distribution

 As of 2014, 22.2% of all known bearers of the surname Vargas were residents of Mexico.
 Listing of frequency: